zzdtravel

 European Solidarity Centre

-European Solidarity Centre-October 2024
+European Solidarity Centre-November 2024

 Opened in 2014, and housed in a truly awful example of 21st-century architecture (its rusty steel plates were designed to evoke ships under construction), this exhibition has quickly become one of Gdańsk's unmissable museums.
 Audio guides clamped to ears, visitors wander through seven halls examining Poland's postwar fight for freedom, from the Gdańsk shipyard strikes of the 1970s to the round-table negotiations of the late 1980s and beyond.
 The displays blend state-of-the-art multimedia with real artefacts.
 Allow at least two hours.